-The conference takes place on 7 September 2016 in Greenwich, London.
+The conference took place on 7 September 2016 in Greenwich, London.
 It featured keynotes, panels, workshops and an expo to showcase the talent that exists making games, to educate and inspire, and help stimulate future generations of talent.

 On a World Heritage Site on the banks of the River Thames, the European Women in Games conference was in its 6th year.
 It is the only international, games industry, conference in Europe aimed at women that brings together leading industry figures, employers, professional bodies and future stars of the industry.
 Men are welcome to attend too.
 Look out for 2017.

 Packed into 1 invaluable, feature packed day.

-We offer keynotes, panels, workshops, a free lunch, the European Women in Games Hall of Fame awards, an HR Managers Forum and post conference networking drinks.
+We offered keynotes, panels, workshops, a free lunch, the European Women in Games Hall of Fame awards, an HR Managers Forum and post conference networking drinks.

 Author of “Gender Equality and empowering women in the digital age” adopted by European ParliamentClick for more information on 'Key Note 2 Terry Reintkte, MEP'

 This event is free of charge for invited HR professionals.
 It is also open to those performing HR roles as part of their management duties.
 This years forum will include a group discussion on the implications of Brexit on recruitment and talent in the UK games industry, Ukie’s Safe Spaces in games project and we are […]Click for more information on 'HR Managers Forum'

 We are repeating a very successful workshop from last year where seasoned, games industry recruiters will advise all delegates generally on CV’s and portfolios and time will be made to speak to each delegate individually.
 Bring your CV and questions!Click for more information on 'Option 3: Workshop.
 Job Search Advice & CV Review'